 In conclusion, build your meals to be at least 70% (volume) made of veggies and greens.

 You can start at 8oz animal protein a day (4oz of protein is about the size of your palm without fingers) and try to reduce it even more if possible.
 My rule is if I don’t find the clean protein I want, I don’t eat it.
 But I know we are all in different situations, and mine is rather an easy one.
-If you have big families to feed, or budget restrictions, sometimes doing your best is good enough.
+Sometimes, doing your best is good enough if you have big families to feed or budget restrictions.

-I always remember the stories my grandma told me about their meals when they were kids, in rural Romania.
-They would raise their own chickens, but there was no way they could afford to have chicken every day for a family of nine (plus they were saving them for eggs).
-So chicken was a treat, maybe once a week or every two weeks, and usually, the parents were abstaining from eating so the kids would have enough.
+I always remember my grandma’s stories about their meals when they were kids in rural Romania.
+They would raise their chickens, but there was no way they could afford to have chicken every day for a family of nine (plus, they were saving them for eggs).
+So chicken was a treat, maybe once a week or every two weeks, and usually, the parents abstained from eating so the kids would have enough.
 The abundance of food we have access to today is not normal, and we should be able to go through days of scarcity with no problem.

-Keep it low to moderate on saturated fat, but indulge in good quality extra virgin olive oil, avocado oil, avocados, nuts and nut oils (and remember, cashews and peanuts are not nuts!).
+Keep it low to moderate on saturated fat, but indulge in good quality extra virgin olive oil, avocado oil, avocados, nuts, and nut oils (and remember, cashews and peanuts are not nuts!).
 Dr. Gundry recommends 12 tablespoons of extra virgin olive oil a day.
-Soak your salads and veggies in olive oil, make dipping sauces and dressings with extra virgin olive oil.
+Soak your salads and veggies in olive oil, and make dipping sauces and dressings with extra virgin olive oil.
 Be careful with nuts if you are trying to lose weight.